 Spend Less than I Made

-This ties into the saving more money, I never had any money to save because I was always spending all of it.
-In my twenties, I’m sure I wasn’t thinking about retirement yet.
-I was concerned about what the plans were for Friday night, which typically meant eating and drinking out somewhere and spending a good bit of cash.
-Rethinking it I would still go out, but make sure my savings goals were met first.
+I was concerned about what my plans were for Friday night, which typically meant eating and drinking out somewhere and spending a good bit of cash.
+Rethinking it, I would still go out, but make sure my savings goals were met first.

-There no gaining back the 20 years I’ve lost, but I don’t get hung up in the past I continue to move forward each and every day.
-I look forward to better educating my three children and seeing them have better financial success early in life than I ever did.
+There no gaining back the 20 years I’ve lost mismanaging my money, but I don’t get hung up in the past.
+I continue to move forward every day, building our financial safety net slow and steady.
+I look forward to the financial futures of my three children.

-If you could go back to your 20s, what would you do differently to build a better financial safety net and grow your net worth faster?
+If you could go back to your 20s, what would you do differently to build a better financial safety net?
+What tips do you use to grow your net worth?